 ** Professor Wilson serves as the Fulbright Representative at Texas State University.

 Three-time Fulbrighter Steve Wilson will discuss highlights of the Fulbright program from a faculty perspective.
 Workshop attendees will learn about the various types of Fulbright appointments, the elements that comprise a Fulbright call for proposals, and the requirements of a Fulbright application.
+Professor Wilson will be joined by one of Texas State’s recent Fulbrighters as they share the personal and professional benefits of a Fulbright appointment.
 In addition, the workshop will offer overviews of the Fulbright programs and opportunities, timelines, compensation, the review process, and reading the program call for proposals.